p6steve/raku-NumRa/README.md

 ## Downstream

-- this module is intended to facilitate downstream projects such as raku-Sci and raku-(analytics)
+- this module is intended to facilitate downstream projects such as raku-SciRa and raku-(analytics)